httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Choosing Message Components {#signature-components}

 Applications of HTTP Message Signatures need to decide which message components will be covered by the signature.
 Depending on the application, some components could be expected to be changed by intermediaries prior to the signature's verification.
 If these components are covered, such changes would, by design, break the signature.
-In such circumstances, it is often tempting for the verifier to simply turn off signature verification entirely in order to allow these otherwise good messages to pass.

 However, the HTTP Message Signature standard allows for flexibility in determining which components are signed precisely so that a given application can choose the appropriate portions of the message that need to be signed, avoiding problematic components.
 For example, a web application framework that relies on rewriting query parameters might avoid use of the `@query` content identifier in favor of sub-indexing the query value using `@query-params` content identifier instead.